 Elinor Wylie, ‘Valentine’.
 Wylie (1885-1928) was a popular American poet and novelist.
 This poem, about the speaker eating her own heart, is one of several unconventional Valentine’s Day poems on this list, but for our money it’s one of the best Valentine poems.

 Wendy Cope, ‘Valentine’.
 In some of her best poems, Wendy Cope likes to take a word or phrase and then try to think up multiple funny rhymes for it – and here, ‘My heart has made its mind up’ leads to lines ending with ‘lined up’ and ‘signed up’, in a humorous Valentine’s Day poem about unrequited – and probably unsolicited – love.

 Carol Ann Duffy, ‘Valentine’.
 This poem, from Duffy’s 1993 collection Mean Time, centres on the speaker’s gift to her Valentine, not of a red rose or a cute card but an onion, of all things – because it cuts through the clichéd conventions of Valentine’s Day and, oddly, captures what true love is far more accurately, because it will induce tears but its memory will also linger long on your lips.

+We hope you enjoyed this pick of some of the best poems for Valentine’s Day.
 For more Valentine’s Day-themed poetry, check out our pick of the very best short love poems.
 Looking for some classic love poems to woo that special someone?
 The best anthology of love poetry is, in our opinion, The New Faber Book of Love Poems.

 Posted on February 10, 2017, in Literature and tagged Best Poems, Classics, English Literature, Literature, Love Poems, Poetry, Recommendations, Valentine Poems, Valentine's Day.
 Bookmark the permalink.
 6 Comments.